fernandonr189/gogdl-cli/README.md

 ## Acknowledgements

 This project was inspired by the Heroic Games Launcher (https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher.git)

-I started this project because i don't like the idea of too many electron based apps on my system.
-I really like Heroic Games Launcher, i love playing on linux, so i decided to build my own tool in a language that i like, which is Rust :)

-Of course it is still not feature-complete, i'm building this in my free time, that's also part of the reason that i'm starting this as a CLI tool.
-This will allow me to focus on the core features and functionalities that are necessary for a good experience.
-Once i'm done with the core features, i'll start working on the GUI version of this tool.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.